FabricMC/fabric-docs/develop/loom/tasks.md

 ## ModEnigmaTask {#modenigma-task}

 The `net.fabricmc.loom.task.tool.ModEnigmaTask` is an advanced task that can be used to launch [Enigma](https://github.com/FabricMC/Enigma) against a mappings file.
-This can be used to genrate mod provided javadoc.
+This can be used to generate mod provided javadoc.

 ```groovy
 tasks.register("enigma", net.fabricmc.loom.task.tool.ModEnigmaTask) {